Margaret Price

 - BA, Amherst College

-Margaret Price is at work on a mixed-methods investigation, the Disabled Academics Study, which combines survey and interview data to learn more about the experiences of disabled employees in higher education.
-Her book Crip Spacetime, drawing on findings from this study, is forthcoming in 2024 from Duke University Press.
-Price’s first book, Mad at School: Rhetorics of Mental Disability and Academic Life (University of Michigan Press), won the Outstanding Book Award from the Conference on College Composition & Communication (CCCC).
+Margaret Price is a genderqueer femme and scholar of rhetoric, disability studies, and qualitative methods.
+Her book Crip Spacetime: Access, Failure, and Accountability in Academic Life (Duke University Press, 2024) won the 2024 Alison Piepmeier Book Prize from the National Women’s Studies Association (NWSA).
+Her first book, Mad at School: Rhetorics of Mental Disability and Academic Life (University of Michigan Press, 2011), won the Outstanding Book Award from the Conference on College Composition & Communication (CCCC).
 Price is co-PI of the Transformative Access Project and received a 2020 Fulbright Research Award.
 She is an avid knitter and inline skater.

 Selected Publications